hitzstuff/dispensary_menu_creator/README.md

 **Download Link:** https://drive.google.com/u/0/uc?id=1l6ef6J4XSu-b70IfCGji8KMB_HLj3np5&export=download

+# Recent Update:
+ * Sale prices are now displayed in red, to match the sale message color.
+ * Out of stock categories will now be displayed, instead of leaving a blank space where it would usually be.
+ * Brands have been added to the Cell Mapping and Discount configuration lists, to make it easier to differentiate between product categories that share the same alias.

 # About:
 Flourish (https://www.flourishsoftware.com/) is a popular Retail Point of Sale for Cannabis dispensaries, and it allows a user to export a store's inventory into an Excel file.
 Using this exported file...